 There aren't any major complaints to lodge against the RTIC 65, but one would be that it's the heaviest of all non-wheeled coolers we tested.
 This is offset by it having the greatest storage space (67 quarts, measured by us) of all non-wheeled models tested, so at least the extra weight gets you more internal room.
 Still, this large and heavy model is not the easiest to transport.
 We wish there were leashes for the drain plugs, and there isn't a dry bin included (sold separately at a low price).
 These quips are minor.
 If you're looking for a high-end feeling cooler without the accompanying high price tag, this model delivers.

 Coleman Xtreme 5-Day 70qt

-That said, if longevity is something you want, the Coleman may not be the best choice.
-Its handles, hinges, and latches don't inspire confidence in their ability to last the years in the same way as the high-end, IGBC rated, and rotomolded models do.
+That said, if ruggedness is something you need, the Coleman may not be the best choice.
+Its handles, hinges, and latches don't inspire confidence in their ability to last the years in the same way as the high-end, IGBC certified, and rotomolded models do.
+Every time we've used it over the past several years, it seems to pick up numerous extra scratches and dirt, though it still works the same.
 We also aren't in love with the comfort of its narrow, plastic handles in the shadow of some of the broader, more cushioned options utilized by its competitors.
 While we appreciate the simplicity of the pop-open drain, its small size can't offer the same rapid flow rate as the much wider drains found in the competition.
-It also lacks a rubber gasket around the top or lid, bringing up questions of its ability to remain sealed through the years.
-Still, you could purchase 3 or 4 of these coolers for the same price as some of the competition, which we think makes it a great value.
+It also lacks a rubber gasket around the top or lid.
+Still, you could purchase 3 or 4 of these coolers for the same price as some of the competition, and it works to keep your goods cold for days.